What You Will Learn

 Fluency in English is mandatory for participation.
 Click here for details about this requirement.

 Veronica Boix Mansilla is Principal Investigator for Project Zero at HGSE.
-Mansilla’s research research examines the conditions that enable experts and young learners to produce quality interdisciplinary work addressing problems of contemporary significance—globalization, climate change and migration.
+Mansilla’s research examines the conditions that enable experts and young learners to produce quality interdisciplinary work addressing problems of contemporary significance—globalization, climate change and migration.
 She is the author of Educating for Global Competence; Preparing Our Youth to Engage the World and Teaching for Interdisciplinary Understanding in the International Baccalaureate Middle Years Programme.

 Howard Gardner, John H. and Elisabeth A. Hobbs Professor of Cognition and Education; Senior Co-director, Project Zero, HGSE